Cute-Digital-Media/storage-microservice/README.md

 3. Update dependencies with `yarn install` to fetch new dependencies added
 4. Create tables inside your postgres database with the command `npm run migration:run` and the File table and Thumbnail table will be created
 5. Launch the project with the command `npm run start:dev`
+6. To see endpoints documentation with swagger open `http://localhost:3000/api`

 ## Firebase setup